YsenGrimm/VortragHaxeOpenFL/README.md

-# Slides for the "Game development with Haxe / OpenFL" talk
+# Game development with Haxe / OpenFL - Slides

 ### How to use